openziti/ziti-doc/docfx_project/ziti/identities/enrolling.md

 All connections made to the Ziti network leverage [mutual TLS](https://en.wikipedia.org/wiki/Mutual_authentication) which means every client needs a valid X509 certificate which it will present to the Ziti network during the connection process.
-The process of obtaining a key/certificate pair and presenting it securely to the Ziti controller is called "Enrollment".
+The process of obtaining a key/certificate pair and presenting it securely to the Ziti Controller is called "Enrollment".

 ### Overview

-All identities need to be enrolled with the Ziti controller so the controller can authenticate the incoming connection.
+All identities need to be enrolled with the Ziti Controller so the Ziti Controller can authenticate the incoming connection.
 This process is slightly different for each type of identity.
 NetFoundry has created a tool to aid the enrollment process named `ziti-enroller`.
 It is recommended that you use `ziti-enroller` to complete the enrollment as the process itself complex.
 Enrollers are available here: